Networks-Learning/counterfactual-tpp/README.md

 - [Generate Geographical Distribution of infections](https://github.com/Networks-Learning/counterfactual-tpp/blob/main/ebola/map/generate_geopands_data.ipynb)

 ## Citation
-If you use parts of the code in this repository for your own research, please consider citing.
+If you use parts of the code in this repository for your own research, please consider citing:

+@article{noorbakhsh2021counterfactual,
+        title={Counterfactual Temporal Point Processes},
+        author={Noorbakhsh, Kimia and Gomez-Rodriguez, Manuel},
+        year={2021}
+}